bobbingwide/oik/readme.txt

 10. oik options - Buttons

 == Upgrade Notice ==
+= 4.4.1 =
+Update for a change to add labels used for Navigation link variations.

 = 4.4.0 =
 Update for the Dynamic content block, transferred from oik-blocks.